 - Alexa could one day call for help when it hears you having a heart attack

-- Google falls to third place in smart speaker market
+- Google falls to third place in the smart speaker market

 - Amazon accused of selling connected cameras with serious security flaws

-They created a skill (a piece of smart speaker software) called BreathJunior, which broadcasts white noise from the speaker, then uses its microphones to closely analyze how sounds are reflected back from the surroundings.
+They created a skill (a piece of smart speaker software) called BreathJunior, which broadcasts white noise from the speaker, then uses its microphones to analyze how sounds are reflected back from the surroundings closely.

 This can be done so sensitively, that the location and movement of a baby will affect the reflected sound.
 Using the difference between the white noise produced and the white noise captured by the microphones, the smart speaker can understand the baby's movement and breathing.
 If this indicates a problem, they could then alert the child's parents.